 The system is not set up but learns, so no expert is required.
 Learning is continuous just as it is for humans – the more they see, the more robust their behavior.
 It can recognize the correctness of components, orientation, position, or surface design defects.

-CAD, linking technical documentation
+CAD, linking technical documentation and data processing

 Linking with CAD is a necessity for digitizing technical documents and transforming them into production processes.
 It only takes a few seconds to automatically create a control program for operator visual guidance and quality control, representing true digitization in the manufactory and using it to your advantage.